Related articles in the Micro Frontend series:

 Impact of Micro Frontend

-Here is the summary of the problems that Micro Frontend can help address in our organization:
+Here is the summary of the problems that Micro Frontend can help address in our organisation:

 - Architecture that enables and encourage fast flow within each team